Photo Enforcement Safety Program

 Red light cameras were also installed at the intersection of Lake Street and J.F.
 Kennedy Drive.
 The cameras monitor eastbound Lake Street and northbound J.F.
 Kennedy Drive.
 Violations were issued starting November 20, 2012 for northbound J.F.
 Kennedy Drive at Lake Street, and violations were issued starting November 30, 2012 for eastbound Lake Street at J.F.
 Kennedy Drive.

-For a more detailed look at the 36-month statistical analysis performed at the intersection of Lake Street and J.F.
-Kennedy Drive, click here.
+For a more detailed look at the statistical analysis performed at the intersection of Lake Street and J.F.
+Kennedy Drive through 2020, click here.

 What do I do if I receive a Notice of Violation?